ArmorCode

 BaseUrl & webhook configuration

-of your ArmorCode integration instance.
-Your integration instance needs to have the option to setup webhooks via http requests/recieve http requests , so please configure your network accordingly.
+This parameter should be set to the URL of your ArmorCode integration instance, which needs to have the option to setup webhooks via HTTP requests/receive HTTP requests, so ensure the network is configured accordingly.

-To test webhooks or live event delivery to your local environment, expose your local pod or service to the internet using ngrok:
+To test webhooks or live event delivery to your local environment, expose your local pod or service to the internet using ngrok (e.g. ngrok http http://localhost:8000)

 If you are deploying the integration at scale and want to decouple the resync process from the live events process (recommended for large or high-throughput environments), you can enable scalable mode by adding the following flags to your Helm install command: